rimas-kudelis/webmin-hiawatha/README.md

 ## Help, Support and Contributing

 I HAVE NO PLANS TO MAINTAIN THIS MODULE MYSELF, since I'm using neither Hiawatha nor Webmin.
-If you're intrested in becoming the maintainer of this project yourself, please let me know.
+That's why this repository is currently archived.

-That said, if you found a bug, or have a feature in mind, feel free to open an issue or create a pull request here (PR's are preferred).
+If you're intrested in becoming the maintainer of this project yourself, or want to make a pull request, please let me know via my email (you'll find it at the top of `git log`).

 ## Credits